RISHABH12005/MySQL/README.md

 ---

-## *Joins in MySQL*
+## *Joins*
 Joins allow combining data from multiple tables based on relationships.
 - *INNER JOIN*: Returns matching records from both tables.
-- *LEFT JOIN*: Returns all records from the left table and matching ones from the right.
+- *LEFT JOIN*: Returns all records from the left table & matching ones from the right.
-- *RIGHT JOIN*: Returns all records from the right table and matching ones from the left.
+- *RIGHT JOIN*: Returns all records from the right table & matching ones from the left.
 - *FULL JOIN*: Returns all records from both tables (not supported in MySQL but can be simulated with UNION).
 - *CROSS JOIN*: Produces a Cartesian product of both tables.

 ---

 ## *Stored Procedures & Triggers*
-- *Stored Procedures*: Predefined SQL scripts stored in the database, improving performance and security.
+- *Stored Procedures*: Predefined SQL scripts stored in the database, improving performance & security.
 - *Triggers*: Automatic execution of SQL operations when certain conditions are met (e.g., before/after insert, update, delete).

 ---

-## *MySQL Security Best Practices*
+## *Security*
 - Use *strong passwords* for database users.
 - Implement *role-based access control (RBAC)* to limit privileges.
 - Enable *SSL encryption* for secure data transmission.